devoncarew/simple_lint_rules/README.md

 ## What is this?

-A simple lint rule set and analysis options configuration for Dart's analysis server.
+A simple lint rule set and analysis options configuration.
 This rule set is based on `package:lints/recommended.yaml`.

 ## Using the Lints